 1. Improved collaboration

 Marketers are concerned about brand messaging, KPIs, and marketing strategy, but it can be useful to give them the tools to present their ideas in visual form.
-With a design system at their disposal, the marketing team can create more detailed and conversion-focused web pages, eliminating a lot of unnecessary back-and-forth that tends to waste everyone’s time.
+Once a design system onboarding is complete, the marketing team can create more detailed and conversion-focused web pages, eliminating a lot of unnecessary back-and-forth that tends to waste everyone’s time.

 By implementing a design system that allows your marketing team to create simple websites with ease, designers and developers can focus on creating customs and new components that will add more value than repetitive work ever could.